Israel regulators oppose Cellcom's deal to buy Golan Telecom

 Golan, owned by French businessmen Michael Golan and Xavier Niel, has said rejecting the deal would have a negative impact on the market and cause prices to rise.

-But Finance Minister Moshe Kahlon, who was responsible for opening up the cellular market as communications minister, fears that losing one player would reduce competition and lead to higher prices.
+But Finance Minister Moshe Kahlon, who was responsible for opening up the cellular market as communications minister, fears that losing one player would lead to higher prices.

-Citi analyst Michael Klahr, noting that regulators and politicians have stated they want the market to remain a five player market, said the most likely scenario is one where Golan's owners sell to a third party that will invest in building a network.

-"We continue to see high levels of competitive intensity in Israeli mobile for the foreseeable future," said Klahr, who rates both Cellcom and its biggest rival Partner Communications (PTNR.O) "neutral".

 Consumers give Golan much credit for offering packages that include unlimited international and local calling, text messages and 6 GB of Internet surfing starting at $8 a month.
 Such prices have dented the profitability of Cellcom and its rivals.

-As part of its license, Golan is required to enter into a network-sharing agreement with Cellcom or build its own.
+As part of its licence, Golan is required to enter into a network-sharing agreement with Cellcom or build its own.